drush-ops/drush/README.txt

   -v, --verbose                 Display verbose output.
   --php                         The absolute path to your php binary.

-The 'core-cli' command provides a customized bash shell, and the --pipe option lists the .bashrc code it uses, which you can import into your usual shell.

-  $ drush core-cli

 Very intensive scripts can exhaust your available PHP memory.
 One remedy is to just restart automatically using bash.
 For example: